innerr/ticat/README.md

 ```
 $> ticat dbg.step.on : xx
 ```
-and we could observe what will happen in the executing info box:
+and we could observe what will happen in the info box:
 ```
 ...
 ┌───────────────────┐